UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Related Work

-Inspired by their work, we propose a novel object-detection based method to detect the merging area in UI design drafts.
-Given that UI data has hierarchical structure, we enrich visual features by incorporating boundary information.
+In this paper, we propose a novel object-detection based method to detect the regions of the fragmented layers in UI design drafts.
+Given that UI design drafts has view hierarchies, we enrich visual features by incorporating the layers' boundary information.